 (d) whether less restrictive methods for ensuring an adequate solid waste supply are available;

-The director shall review the household hazardous waste management portion of each county's plan in cooperation with the agency.
+The commissioner shall review the household hazardous waste management portion of

 (1) minimum recycling service levels for solid waste generators;

 (2) mandatory generator participation in recycling programs including separation of

 (3) use of organized solid waste collection under section